IQON-global/iqon-scripts/memory-bank/activeContext.md

 ## Current Focus

-We have developed two primary tools for Azure resource management:
+We have developed three primary tools for Azure resource management:

 ### 1. Azure Resource Mover